MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 - Support is added for cross compilation targeting ARM microcontrollers.
 To enable this in the installation, choose the **Linux development with C++** workload and select the option for **Embedded and IoT Development**.
 This adds the ARM GCC cross compilation tools and Make to your installation.
 For more information, see [ARM GCC Cross Compilation in Visual Studio](https://blogs.msdn.microsoft.com/vcblog/2017/10/23/arm-gcc-cross-compilation-in-visual-studio/).
 - Support added for CMake.
 You can now work on your existing CMake code base without having to convert it to a Visual Studio project.
 For more information, see [Configure a Linux CMake Project](linux/cmake-linux-project.md).
 - Support added for running remote tasks.
 This capability allows you to run any command on a remote system that is defined in Visual Studio’s Connection Manager.
 Remote tasks also provide the capability to copy files to the remote system.
+For more information, see [Configure a Linux CMake Project](linux/cmake-linux-project.md).

+**Visual Studio 2017 version 15.7**:

+- Various improvements to Linux workload scenarios.
+For more information, see [Linux C++ Workload improvements to the Project System, Linux Console Window, rsync and Attach to Process](https://blogs.msdn.microsoft.com/vcblog/2018/03/13/linux-c-workload-improvements-to-the-project-system-linux-console-window-rsync-and-attach-to-process/).
+- IntelliSense for headers on remote Linux connections.
+For more information, see [IntelliSense for Remote Linux Headers](https://blogs.msdn.microsoft.com/vcblog/2018/04/09/intellisense-for-remote-linux-headers/) and [Configure a Linux CMake Project](linux/cmake-linux-project.md).

 ## Game development with C++